From BR Bullpen

 "When I was a rookie, Cy Young used to hit me flies to sharpen my abilities to judge in advance the direction and distance of an outfield-hit ball." - Tris Speaker

-He played in 1907 in Houston and in 1908 in Little Rock.
+Speaker played in 1907 in Houston and in 1908 in Little Rock.
 He then made his name with the Boston Red Sox before moving to the Cleveland Indians after a contract dispute.
 He was a player/manager for 8 years, posting a won/loss record of 617-520.
 A player on three World Series winners, in 1912, 1915, and 1920, he was also the manager in 1920.
 He hit .306 in Series play.
 As a manager, he was remarkable for his successful use of platoons at three position in 1920 and 1921 - 1B, LF and RF - at a time when the strategy was not in favor.

-Unfortunately, the 1910s were a time when owners were not free with money, and the Red Sox's owner proposed to cut Speaker's salary after the 1915 World Series because Speaker had hit only .322 during the regular season (it was still the fourth-best batting average in the league, but Speaker's 151 Adjusted OPS+ was a bit lower than usual for him).
+Unfortunately, the 1910s were a time when owners were not free with money, and the Red Sox's owner proposed to cut Speaker's salary after the 1915 World Series because Speaker had hit only .322 during the regular season (it was still the fourth-best batting average in the league, but lower than usual for him).
 Speaker refused to sign and was traded to the Indians.
 He had played with the pitcher Babe Ruth in Ruth's first full season in 1915, and because of the trade Speaker would miss Ruth's best years as a pitcher as Ruth helped bring two more World Series victories to the Red Sox in 1916 and 1918.
 Speaker would, however, be joined on the 1920 World Series champion Indians by former Boston teammates Smoky Joe Wood, who had converted at that point from pitcher to outfielder, and Larry Gardner.

 Late in their careers both Speaker and Cobb were alleged to have been involved in a thrown game.
 They were both induced to "resign" as managers, but the charges were weak and they were absolved.
 As a result, Speaker played his last two seasons with the Washington Senators in 1927 and the Philadelphia Athletics in 1928.
 In his last season, he has an AL-record streak of 14 consecutive games with an RBI, ending in the first game of a doubleheader on May 30.
 Interestingly, he would only drive in two runs in the rest of the season.